Prediction of ferroelectric superconductors with reversible superconducting diode effect: Abstract

 \section{Abstract}

 A noncentrosymmetric superconductor can have a superconducting diode effect, where the critical current in opposite directions is different when time-reversal symmetry is also broken.
 We theoretically propose that a ferroelectric superconductor with coexisting ferroelectricity and superconductivity can support a ferroelectric reversible superconducting diode effect.
-Through first-principles calculation, we predict that monolayer CuNb$_2$Se$_4$ (i.e., a bilayer NbSe$_2$ intercalated with Cu) is such a ferroelectric superconductor, where ferroelectricity controls the layer polarization as well as the sign of spin-orbit coupling induced spin splittings.
-Because the nonreciprocal factor of the critical current is proportional to the spin splittings, the superconducting diode effect is reversible upon electric switch of ferroelectricity.
+Through first-principles calculation, we predict that monolayer CuNb$_2$Se$_4$ (i.e., bilayer NbSe$_2$ intercalated with Cu) is such a ferroelectric superconductor, where ferroelectricity controls the layer polarization as well as the sign of spin-orbit coupling induced spin splittings.
+Because the nonreciprocal effect of the critical current is proportional to the spin splittings, the superconducting diode effect is reversible upon electric switch of ferroelectricity.
 While we use CuNb$_2$Se$_4$ as a model system, the predicted effect can appear in a class of two-dimensional superconducting bilayers with ferroelectricity induced by interlayer sliding.
+Our work opens the door to studying the interplay between superconductivity and ferroelectricity in two-dimensional materials.